The-Decode/decode/README.md

 🌟 Introducing Decode :

 The First-ever platform on the Tron blockchain, revolutionizing the way developers showcase their coding skills and earn stellar rewards!:moneybag: A place where coding meets opportunity.
 Look no further!
-At Code Hive, we’re changing the way problems get solved.
+At Decode, we’re changing the way problems get solved.
 We provide a vibrant space where individuals and businesses can throw their toughest challenges at developers.
 It’s where creativity thrives, and solutions come to life.

 🏹 Motivation Behind Building Decode